 Finally, click “Save”.
 Your Web Page entry is ready!
-Now, go to “Shows”, create a new Show, add the Web Page you created, resize it to be full screen, click Save, and then got to “Monitors” and assign this Show to a Monitor without assigning any Schedule to Playback.
+Now, go to “Layouts”, create a new Layout, add the Web Page you created, resize it to be full screen, click Save, and then got to “Monitors” and assign this Layout to a Monitor without assigning any Schedule to Playback.
 Push to your screens and you are all set!

 Your calendar should now be on display.
 Just a note, since you are logging in using credentials, it might take 15-20 seconds for the login to complete and for the calendar to show up.
 We hope you find this pro-level guide to displaying a Google calendar on a wall-mounted screen useful.
 As always, feel free to contact us if you have any comments or need help.

 What are the benefits of using a digital wall calendar?

 Firstly, you’ll see organization and collaboration levels soar.
 Why?
 Because meeting rooms are a limited resource that everyone wants.
 Office kerfuffles over who booked the room and for how long happen all the time.
 And they definitely don’t help team building and productivity.
 But if you’re using a digital wall calendar meeting room digital signage?
 Boom, argument over.
 Everyone can see what’s going on, clearly written in black and white.
 Sure, the calendar exists online for people to consult.
 However, you can’t beat the immediate effect of physically seeing it right there, on the wall.